oneconvergence/dkube-examples/insurance/README.md

    - Modelmonitor can only be started in 'ready' state.
    - It can be stopped anytime.
 Previous data will not be erased.

 ## Retraining
-1. Stop the modelmonitor
+1. **UI**: Stop the modelmonitor.
+If you are retraining using monitoring.ipynb, move to step 2.
-2. Open pipeline.ipynb
-   - In 1st cell, specify input_train_type to 'retraining'
+2. Open resources.ipynb and set INPUT_TRAIN_TYPE = 'retraining' and run all the cells.
-   - Run all the cells
+3. Open pipeline.ipynb and run all the cells.
-3. This creates a new version of dataset and a new version of model
+4. This creates a new version of dataset and a new version of model
    - New dataset version will be created for 'insurance-training-data' dataset
    - New model version will be created for 'insurance-model' model
-4. Edit modelmonitor
+5. **For retraining using UI**
+   - Edit the model monitor.
    - Specify the new model version on basic page
    - Specify new dataset version on Training data page
    - Save & Submit
    - Click Next to go to the schema page and Accept the regenerated schema.
    - Wait for a few (30) sec
    - Start the modelmonitor
+6. **For retraining using SDK**
+   - Open modelmonitoring.ipynb.
+   - Run the Retraining (7th) cell and it will update the dataset and model version automatically in your model monitor.

+## CLEANUP
+1. After your expirement is complete,
+  - Open resources.ipynb and set CLEANUP=True in last Cleanup cell and run.
+  - Open modelmonitor.ipynb and set CLEANUP=True in last Cleanup cell and run.